 This book began as a "How to study the Bible" book but the issue before us is much more expansive than study methods, highlighters and a determination to discover truth.
-The greatest issue is the preparation of our hearts and minds to receive what God teaches when we do discover his truth.
+The greatest issue is the preparation of our hearts and minds to receive God's message when we do discover his truth.
 And then to live that truth.